Change is scary.

 Can Jira be used for change management?

-JIRA Service Management is a great tool for planning and leading a change process, especially if it is a change process that goes into IT as well.
+JIRA Service Management is a great tool that project managers can use for planning and leading a change process, especially if it is a change process that goes into IT as well.

 What is a change management plan?

-A change management plan is basically a plan prepared prior to initiating the change on an organization and it is one of the most crucial parts of change management in many cases.
+A change management plan is basically a plan prepared prior to initiating a change process in an organization, and it is one of the most crucial parts of change management in many cases.